MetaMask/SIPs/SIPS/sip-6.md

 ### `snap_getEntropy` JSON-RPC method

 The `snap_getEntropy` JSON-RPC method is used to get the entropy for a Snap.
-It takes a single parameter, which is an object with the following properties:
+It takes an object as parameters, which has the following properties:

+- `version` (required, `number`): A version number, which MUST be the number `1`.
 - `salt` (optional, `string`): A salt to use when deriving the entropy.
 If provided, this MUST be interpreted as a UTF-8 string value.
 If not provided, an empty string MUST be used instead.